 The Initial Setup

 At the start of a chess game, each player begins with one queen.
 This means that there are initially two queens on the board, one for each player.
-However, the possibility of having two queens for a single player arises later in the game under specific circumstances.
+However, the possibility of having two queens for a single player arises later in the game under specific circumstances like promotion to queen.

 In chess, pawns have the unique ability to be promoted to any other piece when they reach the opponent’s side of the board.